ScalarSoftware/blog/_posts/2019-03-07-the-importance-of-infrastructure-as-code.md

 ### Decreased Cost

 Since IaC will make your team more productive, they can spend more time working on high-value tasks due to the productivity increase that IaC introduced.
-You will also be able to track all of the infrastructures that exists in your environment making it easier to audit and delete resources that don’t need to be used.
+You will also be able to track all of the infrastructures that exist in your environment making it easier to audit and delete resources that don’t need to be used.

 ## How to get Started